yt-project/unyt/paper/paper.md

 libraries under consideration, and there is a minimum array size above which the overhead of doing a mathematical operation exceeds the overhead of checking units.
-It is thus worth benchmarking unit libraries in a fair manner, comparing with the same operation implemented using plain `NumPy`.
+It is thus worth benchmarking unit libraries in a fair manner, comparing with the same operation implemented using plain NumPy.

 Here we present such a benchmark.
 We made use of the `perf` [@perf] Python benchmarking tool, which not only provides facilities for establishing the